ncdcommunity/Arduino_Library_ADS1114_16Bit_2Channel_ADC/README.md

 Compile and upload the code on Arduino IDE and see the output on Serial Monitor.

 How to Use the ADS1114 Arduino Library
-The ADS1114 has a number of seting, whic can be configured based upto user requirments.
+The ADS1114 has a number of settings, which can be configured based on user requirements.
 1. Gain Settings : ADS1114 supports upto 6 gain settings and these gain settings can be changed using this function

     ads.setGain(GAIN_TWO);          // 2x gain   +/- 2.048V  1 bit = 0.0625mV (default)